Castellanos homers twice, Cubs cruise past Brewers 7-1

 Reigning NL MVP Christian Yelich had a single and double in four at-bats, but his season-high homer drought reached 11 straight games.

-Two Cubs regulars, Kris Bryant and Jason Heyward, were rested and didn't start following Thursday night's win over the Mets in New York.
+Two Cubs regulars, Kris Bryant and Jason Heyward, were rested and didn't start.
 Bryant pinch hit in the eighth and struck out.

 Ian Happ doubled to lead off the bottom of the first, then Castellanos followed with a two-run shot to left.